wedesoft/hornetseye-alsa/README.md

 Synopsis
 --------

 This Ruby extension provides an interface for playing audio data using the Advanced Linux Sound Architecture (ALSA).

 Installation
 ------------
 *hornetseye-alsa* requires the ALSA library.
 If you are running Debian or (K)ubuntu, you can install it like this:

     $ sudo aptitude install libasound2-dev

-To install this Ruby extension bindings, use the following command:
+To install this Ruby extension, use the following command:

     $ sudo gem install hornetseye-alsa